enasequence/read_docs/cli_07.md

 ### Metagenome Assembled Genome (MAG)

-Assemblies in this level should be submitted associated with a **MAG** sample.
+Assemblies in this level should be submitted associated with a **MAG** sample, referenced from within the manifest file.

 A MAG assembly submission consists of the following files: